Table of Contents

 - Edit mode accessed with [📝 Edit]

-The List mode allows you to view your timelist in a compact way, to get an immediate sense of what needs to be done.
+The Compact mode allows you to view your timelist in a compact way, to get an immediate sense of what needs to be done.

 The Edit mode lets you access a more advanced view with a set of buttons per each item, such as [Complete], [Assign], [Accept], [Decline], [Add File], [Delete], etc. See Manage timelists for more details.